jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

   still green.
 This is what happens when the ``starter`` :ref:`function<what is a function?>` is called

-  - it returns :red:`'OFF'` if the key is :red:`far` from the starter AND the start button is :green:`pushed` AND the timer is :green:`set`
+  - it returns :red:`'OFF'` if the key is :red:`far` from the starter AND the start button is :green:`pushed` AND the the brake is being :green:`pressed`
   - it returns :red:`'OFF'` in every other case

 ----